MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plug-ins.md

 # [Instant](#tab/instant)

 An instant low code plug-in is business logic that is manually triggered.
 A user must explicitly invoke an instant plug-in.
-This can be defined on a button click in an app, or within a Power Automate cloud flow using **perform an unbound action**.
+This can be defined on a button click in an app, or within a Power Automate cloud flow using perform an unbound action.

 You can define input and output parameters that allow certain values in the formula to change, or be variable.
 They also give you the ability to pass information between the plug-in and the context that runs it, so the same business logic can be designed generically and reused in varying situations.
 - Input parameters can take information into the formula when it’s run.